yegor256/blog/_posts/2016/jun/2016-06-21-how-to-hire-programmer.md

 will offend you.
 Act jealous, like a loving wife.
 You don't need a programmer who is interested in something else.

-{% quote You're going to be his leader, and a good leader is never too honest with subordinates %}
+{% quote You're going to be his leader, and a good leader is never too honest with subordinates. %}

 **Make Him a Partner**.
 First of all, making him a partner will save you a lot of money.
 Ideally,